AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 ## Legends and Picture Legends

-All touch buttons can have legends set to remind you what they do.
-In addition, you can draw picture legends on the buttons.
+All controls can have legends set to remind you what they do.
+These can be text or image files, or you can draw your own picture legends.
 To do this, select <Keys.SoftKey>Set Legend</Keys.SoftKey> then press <Keys.SoftKey>Picture</Keys.SoftKey>.
 A drawing space will open on the touch screen for you to draw the legend.
 There is also a library of pictures to choose from including popular gobo designs.